pgoosen/ziggy/README.md

 *Creating a new goal*

+Players can create Spending or Saving type goals.
+Spending goals makes use of the Investec Programmable Banking card to capture transactions.

+Savings goals are processed using the Investec OpenAPI to capture transactions to PrimeSaver accounts once a day.

 ### Transactions
 Transactions are how a player progresses through the game.
 Each time a player makes a transaction, tehy will receive a slack notification with the details of the transaction.
 The player can change the budget category of the transaction in the Slackbot.